github/libprojfs/docs/design.md

 Crucially, there is no way to look an inode's path given only an inode.
-In fact, there may be many paths to an inode, such as when multiple hardlinks are created for a single file, or no paths at all for a file which is being removed from the filesystem but for which some file descriptors are still open.
+In fact, there may be many paths to an inode, such as when multiple hardlinks are created for a single file, or even no paths at all, when a file which is being removed from the filesystem but for which some file descriptors are still open.

 In order to speed up path lookups and file accesses, the Linux VFS (Virtual File System) maintains both an inode cache and a dentry (directory entry)